michigan-musicer/bis/public/md/interviews/aye-aye.md

 **Okay.
 Shifting gears a bit - when you set goals for yourself, how realistic are they and how consistently can you accomplish them?**

 Oh, my goals.
-So <laugh>, my goals are very unrealistic.
+So, <laugh> my goals are very unrealistic.
 And usually I don't really accomplish them all the way.
 I just sort of get going into a useful direction, but I don't necessarily finish my goals.
 So for example, if it's a research project, then yeah, I'll complete it.
 If it's schoolwork I'll complete it.
 But if it's something like - you know, I have this book that I've wanted to read for a while and I keep planning time to read it, but I always underestimate how much effort it's going to take.
 So I typically just run out of time and don't get to them.

 **In your education before UofM, were you ever a best or an especially strong student?**